 Right on the heels of the Penobscot announcement came news of another AMCA breach victim.
 Clinical Pathology Laboratories says that over 2 million patients had their personal information accessed.
 The exposed data includes names, addresses, phone numbers, birth dates and more.
 Another 34,500 CPL patients may have had their credit card or banking information compromised.

 Reno Gazette-Journal: Lyon County School District Hacked

 Lyon County School District in Nevada became the latest local agency to get targeted in a ransomware attack.
 The school district is still working to restore systems after a virus entered the network earlier this month.
 Phone lines also got taken down in the attack, which started on July 5, the first Friday after a federal holiday.

 Sacramento CBS Local: Report Finds California Government IT Security Flaws

-A report conducted by California State Auditor Elaine Howle found “high risk deficiencies” in 21 government entities.
-This report specifically looked at government branches not currently mandated to meet CA Department of Technology information security standards.
+A report conducted by California State Auditor Elaine Howle found “high-risk deficiencies” in 21 government entities.
+This report specifically looked at government branches not currently mandated to meet the CA Department of Technology information security standards.
 The most commonly found security vulnerabilities include poor security patch management, unchanged default passwords and a general lack of security assessments.

 Not all cyber breach news is bad news.
 After a ransomware attack on the Asian Art Museum in May, IT experts from the City of San Francisco managed to restore the museum’s network.
 While the system got restored in full, questions about the source of the attack linger.